 Each project winner will receive up to $100,000 in project implementation expenses, as well as $50,000 in living expenses.
 These prizes are one-of-a-kind in higher education.
 They exemplify Penn’s commitment, under the Penn Compact 2020, to engaging locally, nationally, and globally for the benefit of society.

-The President’s Engagement Prizes would not be possible without the generous support of Judith Bollinger, WG’81, and William G. Bollinger, in honor of Ed Resovsky; Trustee Lee Spelman Doty, W’76, and George E. Doty, Jr., WG’76; and Emeritus Trustee James S. Riepe, W’65, WG’67, HON’10, and Gail Petty Riepe, CW’68.
+The Prizes would not be possible without the generous support of Emerita Trustee Judith Bollinger, WG’81, and William G. Bollinger, in honor of Ed Resovsky, C’65; Trustee Lee Spelman Doty, W’76, and George E. Doty, Jr., WG’76; Emeritus Trustee James S. Riepe, W’65, WG’67, HON’10, and Gail Petty Riepe, CW’68; Trustee David Ertel, W’87, WG’88, and Beth Seidenberg Ertel, W’88, WG’92; Wallis Annenberg and the Annenberg Foundation; and an Anonymous donor.